Official Website of the Republic of Belarus

 Employment law for businesses in Belarus

-If you’re planning to run a business in Belarus, It’s important to know about all aspects of employment law.
+If you’re planning to do business in Belarus, it’s important to know about all aspects of employment law.

 As an initial step, it’s a good idea to find a local lawyer in Belarus who can help you understand the employment regulations and keep you up to date on any changes.